larshp/abapmerge/README.md

 * `npm test`

-Note: [Powershell](https://github.com/PowerShell/PowerShell) is used to execute the tests.
-Make sure you have it installed.
-* `powershell "write-host it works!"`

 ### Additional features

 Abapmerge supports pragmas that can be written inside an abap comment.
 If written as " comment, then indentation before " is also used for output.